vserova/book/pages/ch_cgi.md

 **CCgiRequest(int argc, char\* argv[], CNcbiIstream\* istr=0, bool indexes\_as\_entries=true)**

 A CGI program can receive its input from three sources: the command line, environment variables, and an input stream.
-Some of this input is given to the <span class="nctnt ncbi-class">CCgiRequest</span> class by the following arguments to the constructor:
+Some of this input is given to the `CCgiRequest` class by the following arguments to the constructor:

-<span class="nctnt ncbi-code">int argc, char\* argv[]</span> : standard command line arguments.
+`int argc, char* argv[]` : standard command line arguments.

-<span class="nctnt ncbi-code">CNcbiIstream\* istr=0</span> : the input stream to read from.
+`CNcbiIstream* istr=0` : the input stream to read from.
 If 0, reads from stdin, which is what most web servers use.

-<span class="nctnt ncbi-code">bool indexes\_as\_entries=true</span> : if query has any ISINDEX like terms (i.e. no "=" sign), treat it as a form query (i.e. as if it had an "=" sign).
+`bool indexes_as_entries=true` : if query has any ISINDEX like terms (i.e. no "=" sign), treat it as a form query (i.e. as if it had an "=" sign).

 Example: